RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 Level 3 (Advanced) Apprenticeships

-Level 3 apprenticeships are designed for career-conscious young people.
-These apprentices will work on a full-time basis for a company and study towards nationally certified qualifications on the side.
+Level 3 apprenticeships are the next step up on the apprenticeship journey.
+You'll work full-time for a company and study towards nationally certified qualifications on the side.

 The entry requirements for level 3 apprenticeships are typically 5 GCSEs (including English and Maths).